• Skip to content

 My husband plans to be with me at the birth.
 Won’t you just be taking away his role?

 Absolutely not!
 Your birth partner – your husband, mom, sister, whoever – plays a vital role on your birth team.
 My job is not to take their place, but rather (among other things) to help them in their place.
 Some birth partners are very comfortable in that role and some need a bit more encouragement.
 I will help your husband (or other birth partner) be as involved as you and he would like him to be, through advice leading up to the birth, gentle encouragement during labor, and suggestions for ways to assist you as you give birth to your baby.
-I can take over physical support of you when he is getting tired (i.e. being your support in a physically demanding position like a deep squat), allow him to take a breather outside without having you be left alone, grab some refreshments for him (and you) while he is supporting you, be a liaison to waiting family members so he doesn’t have to leave you, help explain to him what is going on throughout labor, and be additional support to you when you need somebody to hold your hand AND somebody to rub that painful ache in your back.
+I can take over physical support of you when he is getting tired (i.e. being your support in a physically demanding position like a deep squat), allow him to take a breather outside without having you be left alone, grab some refreshments for him (and you) while he is supporting you, be a liaison to waiting family members so he doesn’t have to leave you, help explain to him what is going on throughout labor, and be additional support to you when you need somebody to hold your hand AND somebody to rub a painful ache in your back.

 I don’t want the doctors to do anything that I don’t have on my birth plan, and I heard that a Doula will stand up and fight for me and my birth plan while I’m in labor.
 Is that what you do?